matthiaszeller/VAD-0D-DNN/README.md

 description refers to the output folder, it implicitly refers to the output folder *with* the date as a suffix (e.g. we refer to `output_path` instead of `output_path_MM_dd_YYYY`).

+Note: find the diagram below to visualize the data flow

 1. Setup simulation by modifying [Simulation_script/setup.py](Simulation_script/setup.py).
     * Make sure that the `output_folder` is in a disk containing enough space (very minimum: 10GB for N=10'000).
       It will be the main folder that contains all the data.